fringedigital/snowcode/README.md

 # snowcode
-Reposiroty for snow data tools and projects
+Repository for snow data tools and projects